 The Future Histories Project

 Photographer Hugo Glendinning said "If you can revive it, it's not dead".
-Artist Leonie Leivenzon revives items discarded and forgotten within books that have been donated to op shops.
-Sometimes resuscitated while at other times reincarnated, these items and the books in which they were found serve as the source material for a series of artworks.
+Artist Leonie Leivenzon revives items which have been discarded and forgotten within books donated to Op Shops.
+Sometimes resuscitated while at other times reincarnated, these items and the books in which they were found serve as the source material for Leonie's work.

-The Future Histories Project stems from a compulsive drive to collect and collate while at the same time striving to prolong the life of objects which otherwise had reached the end of their useful existence.
+The Future Histories Project stems from a compulsive drive to collect and collate while at the same time strives to prolong the life of objects which otherwise had reached the end of their useful existence.
+It is a generative art making process which uses collecting as a methodology for creating moments of questioning while exploring the nature of objects and their ability to embody a history.

 About Leonie Leivenzon